demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-PS-Remote_Get_Network_Traffic_README.md

 This playbook leverages the windows builtin Powershell and WinRM capabilities to connect to a Windows host and then the Netsh tool to create an ETL file which is the equivalent of a Wireshark PCAP file by using PS-Remote integration.
 After receiving the resultant ETL, XSOAR will be able to convert the ETL to a PCAP file to be parsed and enriched later on.
+Review Microsoft documentation for how to use ETL filters https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj129382(v=ws.11)#using-filters-to-limit-etl-trace-file-details

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.